ronin-co/blade/README.md

 To count records, the `useCountOf` hook can be used with the same syntax as the `use` hook.

+If the same read query is used in different layouts surrounding a page or the page itself (this would happen if you place the hook above in a shared utility hook in your app, for example), the query will only be run once and all instances of the hook will return its results.
+In other words, queries are automatically deduped across layouts and pages.

 #### `useCookie` (Server)

 Allows for reading and writing cookies on the server.
 The cookies are attached to the headers of the resulting HTTP request before the JSX stream of React elements begins.